abz-conf/abz-conf.github.io/.github/src/content/site/2025/Workshop.md

 Unmanned aerial vehicle, including drones and electric flying taxis, will be essential in the future, supporting areas like logistics, transportation, infrastructure monitoring, disaster response, defense, and surveillance.
 Accidents involving unmanned aerial vehicle could lead to serious threats to human lives, the environment, or cause significant financial damages.
 Therefore, ensuring the safety of unmanned aerial vehicle is crucial.
-This event focuses on using formal methods as a key approach to improve and ensure the safety of unmanned aerial vehicle.
+This event focuses on using formal methods as a key approach to improve and ensure the safety of unmanned aerial vehicles.